rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Intelligent Sharpen** - Sharpens details but not straight edges (avoiding artefacts).
 It works with FXAA and depth of field instead of fighting them.
 It darkens pixels more than it brightens them; this looks more realistic.

-**Fast Ambient Occlusion (AO) (requires depth buffer)** - Ambient occlusion shades pixels that are surrounded by pixels closer to the camera - concave shapes.
-It's a simple approximation of the of ambient light reaching each area (i.e. light just bouncing around the world, not direct light.)
+**Fast Ambient Occlusion (AO) (requires depth buffer)** - Ambient occlusion shades places that are surrounded by points closer to the camera.
+It's an approximation of the reduced ambient light reaching occluded areas and concave shapes (e.g. under grass and in corners.)

-**Bounce Lighting (requires AO)** - Approximates local ambient light colour.
+**Bounce Lighting (requires AO)** - Approximates short-range bounced light.
 A bright red pillar by a white wall will make the wall a bit red.
 Makes Ambient Occlusion use two samples of colour data as well as depth.
 Fast Ambient Occlusion must be enabled too.

 **Depth of Field (DOF) (requires depth buffer)** - Softens distant objects subtly, as if slightly out of focus.

 **Detect menus & videos (requires depth buffer)** - Skip all processing if depth value is 0 or 1 (per pixel).
 Full-screen videos and 2D menus probably do not need anti-aliasing nor sharpenning, and may lose worse with them.
 Only enable if depth buffer always available in gameplay!

+**Fake Global Illumination** - Approximates ambient light colour in areas of the scene (a bigger area than bounce lighting).
+This is a simple 2D approximation and therefore not as realistic as path tracing or ray tracing solutions, but it's fast!
+No depth required!

 Effects Intensity
 -----------------